ncatlab/nlab-content/pages/0/1/3/1/1310/content.md

 #Definition#

-Recall that we take, by definition, [[Lie-infinity-algebroid]]s to be [[duality|dual]] to non-negatively-graded,  graded-commutative [[differential graded algebra|differential algebra]]s, which are free as graded-commutative algebras (qDGCAs): we write
+Recall that we take, by definition, [[Lie infinity-algebroid]]s to be [[duality|dual]] to non-negatively-graded,  graded-commutative [[differential graded algebra|differential algebra]]s, which are free as graded-commutative algebras (qDGCAs): we write